matzar/markdown-cv/index.md

 `2019-2021`
 __University of Stirling, United Kingdom__
 - MSc in Mathematics and Data Science
-    - Representing and Manipulating Data (Merit)
+    - Representing and Manipulating Data (Merit-64%)
-    - Commercial and Scientific Applications (Merit)
+    - Commercial and Scientific Applications (Merit-62%)
-    - Statistics for Data Science
+    - Statistics for Data Science (Pass-50%)
     - Networks & Graph Theory
     - Data Analytics
     - Modelling in Financial and Medical Systems